poonchuanan/tp/docs/UserGuide.md

 ## Creating a new user profile

 If this is your first time using **tracKCAL**, you will be automatically prompted to create a user profile and there is no need for you to input any command.
-**TracKCAL** will then use these details from your user profile to calculate the following:
+**tracKCAL** will then use these details from your user profile to calculate the following:

 * BMI
 * Recommended daily calorie